s-h-a-d-o-w/mike-force/README.md

 But I also needed the ability to keep the microphone unmuted.
 Something that wouldn't work well with `infi.systray` (see *Architectural decisions*).
 And running `nircmd` repeatedly didn't seem ideal (laptop battery usage - although the difference is admittedly probably negligible...) to me.

-While this tool is larger, actually running it is more efficient:
+While this tool is larger, actually running it is more efficient (these values were measured using the .exe files, at an interval of 0.1s):

 |     | Mike Force | Mic-Volume-Locker |
 | -------- | ------- | ------- |